-Government will compile data

-AMARILLO, Texas (AP) -Federal officials will investigate bility to make up his mind on a whether the Pantex Plant has been presidential bid. hazardous to the health of its neighbors in the Texas Panhandle.
+compile data AMARILLO, Texas (AP) -Federal officials will investigate whether the Pantex Plant has been hazardous to the health of its neighbors in the Texas

+Panhandle.
 Local action groups had raised health and environmental concerns about Pantex, where the nation's nuclear warheads are assembled and disassembled.

-The Agency for Toxic Substances and Disease Registry will begin reviewing records next month as part of a comprehensive public health assessment of the Pantex Plant, it was announced Tuesday.
+The Agency for Toxic Substances and Disease Registry will begin reviewing records next month as part of a comprehensive public health assessment of the Pantex Plant, it was announced

-Assistant Surgeon General Barry Johnson said the move to review health and environmental data related to Pantex operations was prompted by the Environmental Protection Agency's proposal to place Pantex on the 'Superfund' list.
+Tuesday.
+Assistant Surgeon General Barry Johnson said the move to review health and environmental data related to Pantex operations was, prompted by the Environmental Protection Agency's proposal to place Pantex on the

+'Superfund' list.
 EPA officials said this summer that Pantex should be placed under Superfund because of past and present waste practices.
 The practices included burning chemical wastes in unlined pits, burying waste in unlined landfills and discharging plant wastes into on-site surface waters.